 If you think someone is at risk of self-harm, don’t argue, judge, threaten, or yell at them.
 Get immediate help from a suicide prevention hotline like the National Suicide Prevention Lifeline at 800-273-8255.

 The key difference between ordinary grief and complicated grief is time and intensity.
-Losing a loved one is distressing, but it eventually fades into happy memories of the person who is deceased.
+Losing a loved one is distressing, but it eventually fadehes into happy memories of the person who is deceased.
 Problems accepting the death may lead to complicated grief and major depression, which does not fade over time.

 Both grief and complicated grief have symptoms such as extreme sadness, a lack of appetite resulting in weight loss, and insomnia.
 It makes it challenging to distinguish between the two.